sensu/sensu-docs/content/sensu-go/5.18/reference/agent.md

 There are two ways to get the current agent version: the `sensu-agent` tool and the agent version API.

-To get the current agent version with the `sensu-agent` tool:
+To get the version of the current `sensu-agent` tool:

 {{< highlight shell >}}
 sensu-agent version